 Depending on the type of decision, the outcomes may be as follows:

 The BULSTAT register contains information on:

-In accordance with a decision of the National Assembly of 8 June 1995, the task of setting up, maintaining and developing the BULSTAT register was assigned to the National Statistical Institute (NSI).
+The BULSTAT register was set up on the basis of the register of business entities (RSS EKPOU) maintained at the National Statistical Institute, in accordance with Article 6(7) of the Statistics Act.
+By Council of Ministers’ Decree No 206 of 30 October 1995, rules for the creation of the register were adopted.
 The unified State register of business entities, 'BULSTAT', became operational in the Republic of Bulgaria on 1 January 1996.
-On 17 June that year, the National Assembly adopted the Statistics Act.
+By Council of Ministers’ Decision No 379 of 30 July 1998, the identification code in the unified State register of business entities was adopted as a Unique Identification Code (UIC) for all legal and other entities engaged in business activities in Bulgaria.
+On 17 June 1999, the National Assembly adopted the Statistics Act.
 This Act stipulated the method for the setting-up, functioning and use of the BULSTAT unified register for the identification of operators engaged in business activities on the territory of the Republic of Bulgaria.
-The BULSTAT register developed into one of the country's main administrative registers, and in 2000 its data were made available via the register’s website:.
+The BULSTAT register developed into one of the country's main administrative registers, and in 2000 its data were made available via the register’s website.

-Depending on their status, entities wishing to register with BULSTAT must provide:
+Depending on their status, entities seeking to register with BULSTAT must provide:

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.